 - It’s a relative measure of risk-adjusted return.
 If considered in isolation, it doesn’t provide much information about the fund’s performance.

-- Considers standard deviation as a proxy for risk.
+- Considers standard deviation as a proxy to risk.
 Standard deviation doesn’t accurately measure the downside risk.
 As it assumes that price movements both up and down are equally risky.

 - Assumes that returns are normally distributed.